Science

 Our music sounds different—and affects you differently—than any other music.

-How do we know brain.fm works?
+How do we know Brain.fm works?

 Performance testing with placebo controls

 We test our music with simple ‘games’ used to measure focused attention in psychology research.
-Our experiments always include a control (‘placebo’) of the same music without brain.fm technology, so we can be sure our tech is what makes the difference.
+Our experiments always include a control (‘placebo’) of the same music without Brain.fm technology, so we can be sure our tech is what makes the difference.

 Performance testing with placebo controls